✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 • Ties listed: job, approved leave, family, tenancy

-Twenty-one nights with a visible shape: family base, one side trip, a clear end.
+Twenty-one nights with a visible shape: a family base, one side trip, a clear end.

 Checklist so far: